The EDGE Language: Extended General Einsums for Graph Algorithms

+One of the central promises of \edge{} is that algorithmic variants of a problem are not just isolated choices but algebraically related expressions.
+Given one \edge{} expression for a problem, we can often derive other well-known variants by applying substitution, commutation, reassociation, and various mapping choices to the original expression (\textbf{design goal~\ref{goal:manipulation}}).
+This reframes what ``inventing a new algorithm'' means: rather than thinking hard about a problem from scratch, a developer can start from a known expression and explore the space of algebraically equivalent alternatives.
+We demonstrate this twice in this subsection, once for breadth-first search and once for single-source shortest paths.
+In both cases, the derived variants correspond to algorithms that the literature historically treated as distinct contributions.

-\subsection{Reachability \bfs{} Variants}
+\subsubsection{Reachability \bfs{} Variants}

 Reachability \bfs{} is a variant of graph traversal that determines which nodes are reachable from a set of query nodes.
-This algorithm may be used in more complex algorithms such as connected components.
-Equation~\eqref{eqn:rbfs} provides an \edge{} expression for this problem, where all tensors are Boolean:
+This algorithm may be used in more complex algorithms such as connected components~\cite{Hopcroft:1973:AEA}, maximum flow~\cite{edmonds:1972:TIA}, and finding the diameter of a graph~\cite{corneil:2003:OtP}.
+Cascade~\ref{cascade:rbfs} provides an \edge{} expression for this problem.
 Assuming all involved tensors contain Boolean values, this expression gathers the neighbors of vertices in $F$ ($G \cdot F$), filtering out those that have already been visited (intersection with $\neg P$).
 It then updates the set of visited nodes by combining the newly created frontier ($F_{i+1}$) with the current set of visited nodes $(P_i)$.